Event-driven architecture

 : a new incoming remote attachment messagemessage

-: all incoming messages (fires for every message regardless of type)reaction
+: all incoming messages (fires for every message regardless of type)group-update

 : a new incoming reaction messagereply